Scybernator/ScyberLog/ReadMe.md

 ```

 ScyberLog has two buit in formatters, `"text"` and `"json"` and three built-in sinks,`"console"`, `"colored_console"` and `"file"`.

+## Custom Json Converters
+As noted above, ScyberLog relies on `System.Text.Json` to serialize to JSON, with all the caveats that implies.
+In particular, not all types are serializable out of the box, and you may need to provide a [custom JsonConverter](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/converters-how-to) to properly log these types. `System.Exception` and `System.Net.IPAddress` are two common examples, though ScyberLog includes a custom converter for `Exception` by default.
+ScyberLog makes a best effort to inform you when serialization errors occur.

 ## Performance
 ScyberLog probably isn't fast.
 I haven't measured it.
 I can't recommend you use it for anything performance critical.